Federal court strikes down Alabama’s second attempt to avoid adding another majority-Black congressional district – KION546

 By Ethan Cohen and Fredreka Schouten, CNN

-(CNN) — A federal court blocked a newly-drawn Alabama congressional map because it didn’t create a second majority-Black district, as the Supreme Court had ordered earlier this year.
+(CNN) — A federal court blocked a newly-drawn Alabama congressional map on Tuesday because it didn’t create a second majority-Black district, as the Supreme Court had ordered earlier this year.

 In a unanimous decision from a three-judge panel, which had overseen the case before it reached the Supreme Court, the judges wrote that they were “disturbed” by Alabama’s actions in the case.